nhlamulomagwaza/site-diary/README.md

 List entries, add entries, filter by contract, summary view with counts per contract.
 All the stuff from the brief.

+## NB

+I used AI assistance to quickly scaffold the Docker configurations and refresh my memory on SQLite setup (my daily stack is typically MongoDB/ SQL Server / PostgreSQL).
+All core business logic, MVC architecture, Redux state setup, and UI components were written by hand.
+Though I did look at documentations there and there.
+I remember the logic, not the syntax and methods sometimes. 😅

 ## What I built it with

 Backend is Node and Express.
 I kept an mvc setup on the backend — routes, controllers, models, services — so `server.js` stays clean and I'm not cramming everything into one file.